cfengine/documentation/resources/additional-topics/itil.markdown

 accomplish the major goals of ITIL, in the automated framework of CFEngine.

-More concretely, the IT Infrastructure Library (ITIL) is a collection of books, in which “best practices” for IT Service Management (ITSM) are described.
+More concretely, the IT Infrastructure Library (ITIL) is a collection of books, in which "best practices" for IT Service Management (ITSM) are described.
 Today, ITIL can be seen as a de-facto standard in the discipline of ITSM, for which it provides guidelines by its current core titles Service Strategy, Service Design, Service Transition, Service Operation and Continual Service Improvement.
 ITIL